set-soft/AudioSeparation/README.md

 Models are automatically downloaded.

-When using ComfyUI they are downloaded to `ComfyUI/models/audio/MDX`.
+When using ComfyUI they are downloaded to `ComfyUI/models/audio/MDX` and `ComfyUI/models/audio/Demucs`.

 When using the command line the default is `../models` relative to the script, but you can specify another dir.